NethServer/nethserver-webtop5/README.rst

 * ``RemoteCalendarAutosyncOnlywhenonline``: if set to ``enabled`` the remote calendars is auto-sync only when calendar’s owner is online during the sincronization time.
 Default is ``disabled``
 * ``RemoteCategoryAutosync``: if set to ``enabled`` , it enables remote categories auto-sync functionality.
 The sincronization interval can be set by user on remote category creation.
 Default is ``enabled``
 * ``RemoteCategoryAutosyncOnlywhenonline``: if set to ``enabled`` the remote categoties is auto-sync only when category’s owner is online during the sincronization time.
 Default is ``disabled``
+* ``VirtualHost``: if set to a fully-qualified domain name, WebTop will be accessible directly (and only) via that FQDN.

 Example: ::